AckerlyXu/heima/articles/cloud-services/cloud-services-dotnet-get-started.md

 This code reads the database to get the image URL, converts the image to a thumbnail, saves the thumbnail in a blob, updates the database with the thumbnail blob URL, and deletes the queue message.

+>[!NOTE]
->[AZURE.NOTE] The code in the `ConvertImageToThumbnailJPG` method uses classes in the System.Drawing namespace for simplicity.
+> The code in the `ConvertImageToThumbnailJPG` method uses classes in the System.Drawing namespace for simplicity.
 However, the classes in this namespace were designed for use with Windows Forms.
 They are not supported for use in a Windows or ASP.NET service.
 For more information about image processing options, see [Dynamic Image Generation](http://www.hanselman.com/blog/BackToBasicsDynamicImageGenerationASPNETControllersRoutingIHttpHandlersAndRunAllManagedModulesForAllRequests.aspx) and [Deep Inside Image Resizing](http://www.hanselminutes.com/313/deep-inside-image-resizing-and-scaling-with-aspnet-and-iis-with-imageresizingnet-author-na).

 ## Troubleshooting